 iii.
-For a business segment with non-U.S. insureds, an established industry or national mortality tablemay be used, with approval from the domiciliary commissioner.
+For a business segment with non-U.S. insureds, when little or no experience or information is available on a business segment, an established industry or national mortality table and mortality improvement scale may be used, with approval from the domiciliary commissioner.

 4. Additional Considerations Involving Data